protontypes/agile-development-methods-and-strategies/README.md

 * The modern practices of continuous integration, test-driven development, and iterative development significantly reduce the inter-developer communication overhead, and thus allow for better scalability.

 * The design pattern defines the rules that the programmers follow, simplifies communication through the use of a standard language, and provides consistency and scalability.
-Finally, good segmentation helps by minimizing the communication overhead between team members.
+Finally, good segmentation helps by minimizing the communication overhead between team members. [[2](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)]

 Autoware.Auto gives you an example on how to create [guidlines for contributing](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/cpp-development-process.html).

-### Unix Philosophy
+### Unix Philosophy - About Slicing Complexity on different humans

 Concepts of modularity and reusability into software engineering practice, spawning a "software tools" movement.
 (1978) [[3](https://en.wikipedia.org/wiki/Unix_philosophy)]